-The ancient history of Maldives is a mixture of fact and legend.
-Maldives history has been shaped and molded with the ebb and flow of time and tide.
+The ancient history of the Maldives is a mixture of fact and legend.
+The Maldives history has been shaped and moulded with the ebb and flow of time and tide.

-The Maldives has been influenced by the major civilizations of the world.
+The Maldives has been influenced by the major civilisations of the world.
 The Phoenicians, Egyptians and Mesopotamians have passed through the islands during ancient times, each leaving their mark.

 Ancient chronicles of South India and the Mahavansa of Sri Lanka contain records about the Maldives.
 According to the Mahavansa, one of the ships that sailed with Prince Vijaya who went to Sri Lanka around 500 BC, went adrift and arrived at an island called Mahiladvipika, which is the Maldives.

 A Roman manual of navigation from the first century AD, Periplus Maris Erithraei mentions islands assumed to be the Maldives.

 Ptolemy, the famous 2ND century AD Greek astronomer, mathematician and geographer, refers to the Maldives in his Geography.

 The first record of Maldivians travelling abroad is obtained from the writings of the Roman historian Amianus Marcelinus (circa 320-390 AD).
 He records a visit by a delegation of Divis (Maldivians) to Rome in 362 AD bearing gifts to Emperor Julian.

 A historical document of China records that in the years 658 AD and 662 AD, the King of the Maldives sent gifts to the Chinese Emperor Kao-Tsung of the Tang dynasty.
 The gifts were taken to his court by Maldivians.

 According to written records of the Chola Dynasty of South India, the Chola king Raja Raja I (985-1014 AD) captured a number of islands of the Maldives after a naval encounter during the late 10TH or 11TH century AD.